The Ultimate Guide To Visit Beijing Temple Of Heaven

 Circular Mound Altar 圆丘坛

 The Circular Mound Altar was built in the 9th year of Ming Emperor Jiajing’s reign (1530).
-At the center of the upper terrace lies a round stone surrounded by 9 concentric rings of stones.
+At the center of the upper terrace lies a round stone surrounded by nine concentric rings of stones.
 It is called the Heaven center stone.
-If you stand on the stone, you can hear very loud echoes.
-It is because it is at the same distance from 4 directions, so the echo comes back at the same time.
+If you stand on the stone, you can hear thunderous echoes.
+Because it is at the same distance from 4 directions, the echo returns simultaneously.
 It is a must-do on your visit.

 The 7-stars means the Big Dipper, which is put here for stabilizing purposes.
 The Temple of Heaven was built in the Ming Dynasty, but the Qing Dynasty still uses it here.
-Qing emperors were Manchu; they wanted to rule the Han people, which was the majority.
-They wanted to make the Manchu and Han into 1 family, so they put a small rock on the northeast side.
+Qing emperors were Manchu; they wanted to rule the Han people, who were the majority.
+They tried to make the Manchu and Han into one family, so they put a small rock on the northeast side.
 Do you notice that the Big Dipper has a small start next to them?
 It is hard to say they are not together.
 You can check it in the evening.

 Why the temple of heaven built in the southeast of the Forbidden City?